-Sober Living or sober houses are a bridge between inpatient addiction treatment and normal healthy lives.
+What is Sober Living?Sober Living or sober houses are a bridge between inpatient addiction treatment and normal healthy lives.
 There are various types of sober living houses.
 The best sober living houses for women in Los Angeles like Riviera Sober Living feature staff available 24/7, conduct drug tests, and enforce house rules.
 We also encourage our residents to engage in further treatment, such as intensive outpatient programs, support groups, recovery meetings, therapy, and more.
 The sober living will offer appropriate structure and support to facilitate long-term addiction recovery.
 For example, they let you go to work, attend school, and visit with family, as you receive treatment.

 What It’s Like to Be in Sober LivingSober living and sober houses are all about support.
 They focus on community living, which provides the support and skills necessary to ease back into your normal life.
 You will be able to build relationships with your housemates.
 There will be listening and sharing valuable insights, experiences, and the chance to build your self-esteem.
 You will be able to learn that a supportive environment is necessary for ongoing and long term addiction recovery.
 Moreover, you will acquire skills like understanding, tolerance, and patience when dealing with yourself and others.

-Gender-specific sober houses are premises that facilitate sober living for one given gender.
+Gender-Specific Sober LivingGender-specific sober houses are premises that facilitate sober living for one given gender.
 This means that there are those sober houses for women and those for men.
 Such sober houses help individuals to avoid distractions, feel comfortable, and tackle issues unique either to men or women.
 The rules of sober living will depend on sober houses.
 Some allow visits from opposite genders and those that do not.
 Some allow full weekend or overnight visits for spouses and family.

 Sober Living vs. Halfway HousesMany people often confuse sober houses with halfway houses.
 They similarly do function but are not entirely similar.
 Halfway houses are used by the criminal justice system to help individuals transition from prison life to normal life.
 Individuals who go to halfway houses are under court orders as they are either on probation or parole.
 On the other hand, sober living in Malibu is voluntary and meant for individuals undergoing addiction recovery.
 They provide a safe environment, structure, and support for addiction recovery.

 Rules of Sober LivingSome rules govern sober living in sober houses.
 The most basic rule is that the premises are alcohol-free and drug-free zones.
 These rules ensure the safety of all the residents from relapse.
 There are measures to enforce this rule.
 They include the presence of breathalyzers, random & mandatory drug tests, and the right to search your premises for alcohol, drugs, and paraphernalia.
 Curfew is another major rule.
 The availability of curfew and curfew time varies with the facility.
 Some require you to have a support group or appointments with licensed therapists, psychiatrists, or counselors.
 Other rules in sober houses include dress code, in-house conduct, tidiness requirements, visitors, household chores, noise levels, and more.

 Get Help at Riviera Sober Living – West Los Angeles Sober Living HomesRiviera Recovery is a health and wellness community in Los Angeles.
 We focus on getting men and women help to recover from substance use disorder, co-occurring disorders, and mental health.
 Riviera Recovery tries to maintain its admissions at a possible minimum to enable our team to offer individual treatment, mentoring, counseling, and more.
 Our women’s sober living residence offers services and comforts that are uniquely essential to women in addiction recovery.
 We also have other sober living facilities for men and coed.
 Our Pacific Palisades facility is a coed facility at the foot of Santa Monica mountains with excellent ocean views.
 It has separate bathrooms to support coed residents.
 The Barrington House facility offers sober living for men only.
 You can take a short drive from Beverly Hills, LAX, and Santa Monica to arrive at the facility.
 We offer numerous other services to promote safety, empowerment, and support for recovery.
 Examples of these services include nutritionist meetings, weekly mentor meetings, sponsor contacts, weekly social activities, referrals to outpatient programs, and more.
 Our services are more effective with the help of our staff and available amenities.
 Such amenities include housekeeping, private suites, semi-private suites, weekly family updates, recovery compass book, meditation area, library, and more.
 Our locations make it possible to engage in healthy activities such as hiking, surfing, rock climbing, horse riding, and more.

 ConclusionSober Living offers a chance for a smooth transition from inpatient addiction treatment to your healthy life.
 In sober living, you will reside in sober houses with other residents.
 These facilities have rules to ensure the safety of the residents.
 The rules regulate, visit, curfew, restrict substance abuse, and more.
 Sober living is mainly about support and community that will help you gain long term recovery.
 You will build relationships with your housemates, friends, and family to create a strong support system that prevents relapse.
 Individuals in sober living pick up skills such as listening, sharing, understanding, patience, and tolerance.
 While living in a sober house, you will take part in an intensive outpatient program, support groups, therapy, counseling, and mentorship.
 Most individuals begin to transition back to their work and school activities.
 Gender differences call for unique needs when it comes to addiction recovery.
 There are sober houses uniquely for men, women, and coed.
 Some people confuse halfway houses and sober houses.
 A halfway house is mandatory for its residents as they are referred by the department of justice.
 Their main goal is to help ex-prisoners to transition back to their lives.
 Sober houses are voluntary for its residents.
 They go to these facilities to get a safe space to ease back to their lives after rehab.
 Riviera Recovery offers sober living houses for men and women in Los Angeles.
 There are facilities uniquely set for men, women, and coed.
 We offer services such as nutritionist meetings, weekly mentor meetings, sponsor contacts, weekly social activities, and more.
 Contact us to book a residency.

 What Is Narcotic Anonymous

 What is Narcotic AnonymousNarcotics Anonymous, better known as N.A., is a non-profit organization where men and women recovering or have recovered from substance use disorder meet and motivate one another to stay sober.
 You need to meet only one requirement for you to join Narcotics Anonymous.
 This requirement is simply the desire to quit substance use.
 There are no upfront fees, pledges, promises, or affiliations to anyone or organization.
 Furthermore, they are not interested in your past, but how they can offer help to help you overcome substance use disorder.

 A little History on Narcotic AnonymousNarcotics Anonymous is a spinoff of Alcoholics Anonymous.
 It was created to try and mirror the success of Alcoholics Anonymous.
 It was officially founded in 1953 in Los Angeles, California.
 Currently, Narcotics Anonymous is available in more than 129 countries.

 Narcotic Anonymous MeetingsMeetings facilitate giving and receiving help.
 They offer a place to learn coping skills and to get help regularly.
 There will be meetings with your peer’s counselor sponsor or even a guest speaker.
 The meetings usually take place in a rented facility in most cases owned by churches, NGOs, the government, and more.
 Moreover, you can have fun while keeping your sobriety as you can engage in activities to help you maintainer light mode and avoid stress or depression.
 These meetings are free.
 There are two types of Narcotics Anonymous meetings.
 You need to identify which meeting works for you best.
 You should try out a few meetings and groups to identify one that is best for your needs in terms of aspects like personality disorder problem schedule and more.
 The NA meetings can either be open or closed.

-Open meetings are the ones that are accessible to anyone.
+- Open meetings are the ones that are accessible to anyone.
 The main purpose of public meetings is to include interested parties such as families and even future Narcotics Anonymous members.

 - Closed meetings are NA meetings, which are only accessible individuals recovering from use disorder.